Our 39th “Follow them Friday” features Sylvia of Going to Brussels blogging in English.

 How do you spend your time when you’re not blogging?

-Wandering around Brussels, reading, drinking coffee and/or green tea, running, playing football and camogie with my Gaelic sports club, cooking, doing CrossFit…discovering as many new things about life, Brussels and myself as possible.
+Wandering around Brussels, reading, drinking coffee made in my fantastic espresso machine and/or green tea, running, playing football and camogie with my Gaelic sports club, cooking, doing CrossFit…discovering as many new things about life, Brussels and myself as possible.

 Who are your favourite food bloggers?